Quantum Vacuum energy as the origin of Gravity: Adding matter: the model re-examined and the Hubble Tension

+In the $\LambdaCDM$ model one ignores radiation, i.e. $\Omega_{\rm rad} \approx 0$, as this is a well-justified approximation during this epoch.
 There is a deepening discrepancy in the $\LambdaCDM$ model based on relatively recent astrophysical measurements referred to as the ``Hubble tension".
 The ideas in this article offer a potential resolution which we now present.
-As usual, let $H_0=\adot/a$ be the Hubble constant today.
+As usual, let $H_0=\adot/a$ be the Hubble constant {\it today}.
 It should be a fixed constant regardless of the manner in which it is measured.
 The discrepancy arises from two very different kinds of measurements.
 The first comes from ``local" measurements based on Type Ia supernovae, where typical redshifts are relatively low, in the range $z=0.02–0.15$ (SHOES \cite{SHOES}.).
-The other determination of $H_0$ is based on Cosmic Microwave Background data at much higher redshift $z=1100$.
+The other determination of $H_0$ is based on CMB data at much higher redshift $z=1100$.
 (Planck \cite{Planck}).
-The two contradictory values reported are \beq \HoCMB = 67.4 \pm 0.5 ~ {\rm km/s/Mpc}, ~~~~~ \HoSupernova = 73.0 \pm 1.0 ~ {\rm km/s/Mpc} , \eeq which differ significantly enough for some prominent researchers to question the $\LambdaCDM$ model, with suggestions that this could signify beyond standard model physics \cite{HubbleTensionRef}.
-In the latter it was suggested that this could be due to a variable Dark Energy component, but no specific theoretical model was proposed.
+The two contradictory values currently reported are \beq \HoCMB = 67.4 \pm 0.5 ~ {\rm km/s/Mpc}, ~~~~~ \HoSupernova = 73.0 \pm 1.0 ~ {\rm km/s/Mpc} , \eeq which differ significantly enough for some prominent researchers to question the $\LambdaCDM$ model, with suggestions that this could signify beyond standard model physics \cite{HubbleTensionRef,Riess2}.
+In the latter it was suggested that this could be due to a variable Dark Energy component, but no specific theoretical model was advocated.